- Home

 If you plan to retire in Chile soon, or if you are already retired and want to move to Chile, the rest of this article does not concern you.
 However, you can read our article on the retirement visa if you want more information on the steps to take.

-If you still have years to go and want to know how the pension scheme works and the equivalences between the Chilean pension system and that of your home country, have a look at the information below.
+If you still have years to go and want to know how the pension scheme works and the equivalences between the Chilean pension system and that of your home country, look at the information below.

 Retirement system for foreigners in Chile